Pushing Daisies: Awards and nominations

 The show was nominated for 57 awards, and won 18 of them, including 7 Primetime Emmy Awards.

 In 2008, the series received 12 Primetime Emmy Award nominations, including 2 wins.
 Barry Sonnenfeld won for Outstanding Directing for a Comedy Series for "Pie-lette".
 James Dooley won for Outstanding Music Composition for a Series for "Pigeon".
 Other notable nominations included Lee Pace for Outstanding Lead Actor in a Comedy Series, Kristin Chenoweth for Outstanding Supporting Actress in a Comedy Series, and Bryan Fuller for Outstanding Writing for a Comedy Series for "Pie-lette".
-The series also received 3 Golden Globe Award nominations for Best Television Series – Musical or Comedy, Best Performance by an Actor in a Television Series – Musical or Comedy (Lee Pace), and Best Performance by an Actress in a Television Series – Musical or Comedy (Anna Friel).
+The series also received 3 Golden Globe Award nominations for Best Television Series – Musical or Comedy, Best Actor in a Television Series – Musical or Comedy (Lee Pace), and Best Actress in a Television Series – Musical or Comedy (Anna Friel).
 Barry Sonnenfeld also won the Directors Guild of America Award for Outstanding Directing – Comedy Series for "Pie-lette".

 In 2009, the series received 5 Primetime Emmy Award nominations, including 4 wins.
 Kristin Chenoweth won for Outstanding Supporting Actress in a Comedy Series while the series won 3 Creative Arts Emmy Awards.